 I will attempt to relate my experience/solutions in small little sections to save time and avoid boredom.

 Two months ago, I was one of the last users to receive a beta key for AoE2 DE.
 But anyhow I installed the game and ran it – I was so excited to test it out.

-I immediately jumped into the single player to test…and here we go.. freezing and crashing within 15 mins of the game.
+I immediately jumped into the single player to test…and here we go.. an average of 25-30 fps to start with; rendering the game to freeze and crash within 15 mins..
 Besides I couldn’t help noticing that my audio was a bit choppier from moment to another.

 In a nutshell, These are the issues I came across repeatedly:

 - Game crashed after 5 – 15 mins

 - Blackscreen then my audio is not working anymore (had to restart pc to fix)